Adamant-im/adamant-tradebot/README.md

 # Profit trading

-Trading is a mode when a bot runs orders according to some strategy.
-It can be profitable or not.
-This feature is unavailable now—we recommend to use [Zenbot](https://github.com/DeviaVir/zenbot) instead.
+Profit trading is a mode in which a bot runs orders according to some strategy.
+For Profit trading, see other software—[CoinOptimus](https://github.com/Adamant-im/adamant-coinoptimus).

 # Features